webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Travels-Through-Time.md

 ---
 aliases:
-  - Travels Through Time
+- "Travels Through Time"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Movement-Expertise
-title: Travels Through Time
-collection: Foci
-kind: Compendium
 ---

 ## Travels Through Time
 You can see through time, try to reach through it, and eventually even travel through it.